nBhabish/bhabishya-neupane/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
   I have been watching Formula 1: Drive to Survive, a Netflix originals, and have learned a lot about F1 and how it is such a unique sport.
-Hopefully, I can do some data analysis and machine learning projects revolving around F1.
-Apart from that, I am spending most of my time cheering for England in the Euros.
+I am looking forward to do some data analysis and machine learning projects revolving around F1.
+Apart from that, I am teaching myself `tidymodels`, and seriously learning ML on nights and weekends.
+I am also brushing up on my Python from Miles Chen's lecture on YouTube.
 show_outro: true
 outro: |
 ---